 The obvious thing in open sourcing your project is uploading your code to a place people can see.
 You can always expose the repository you’re already using to the world, if it is self hosted (you are using a repository, right…RIGHT?).
 But does it really make sense.
 For better or for worse, the de facto standard in open source hosting nowadays, is GitHub.
 So it makes sense to leverage its massive exposure and social features and give your project the best chance to get popular.
 And as much as I like to be a hipster about things like this, I think the GitHub is an excellent option and would highly recommend it.

 GitHub has extensions for SVN and other source control management systems at this point, but it mainly promotes git.
 And since I’m using git on daily basis, I’m going to focus on that.

-As far as I’m concerned, there are three ways to achive that – the easy way, the hard way and the lame way.
+As far as I’m concerned, there are three ways to achieve that - the easy way, the hard way and the lame way.

 The easy way

 The easy way is to use the power of GitHub.
-They have a wizard for importing an exisitng repository, be it SVN, GIT or TFS.
+They have a wizard for importing an existing repository, be it SVN, GIT or TFS.

 Basically, you input the path to your previous repository, set the project name and start importing… Super easy!